ericincloud/AWS-Resume-With-Visitor-Counter/readme.md

 ## Overview

 #### This project aims to demonstrate a diverse 3-Tier Cloud Architecture utilizing AWS services.
-The result is a static resume site with a visitor counter powered by AWS services These services include S3 to host a static website, a DynamoDB table to write to and retrieve data from, API Gateway with Lambda functions to provide logic, and Route 53/CloudFront to improve performance — all packaged with Terraform and integrated with GitHub Actions to provide CI/CD capabilities.
+The result is a static resume site with a visitor counter powered by AWS services.
+These services include S3 to host a static website, a DynamoDB table to write to and retrieve data from, API Gateway with Lambda functions to provide logic, and Route 53/CloudFront to improve performance — all packaged with Terraform and integrated with GitHub Actions to provide CI/CD capabilities.
 All services will be deployed in AWS Region “us-west-1”.

 ##### NOTE: To improve results, please replace “ericincloud.com” to whatever domain you own.